Amanzi has joined forces with Waves for Change (W4C) – an award-winning surf therapy programme that is changing lives, one wave at a time.

 Reaping Rewards and Awards

-- Furthermore, the Youth Ministerial Award was granted to W4C for excellent practice in creating spaces for identity and belonging.
+W4C won the The Youth Ministerial Award, for excellent practice in creating spaces for identity and belonging.

-Amanzi will follow their journey and share it with all our ocean-loving fans.
-Watch this space.
+Amanzi will follow their journey and share it with all ocean lovers.